abdullahfirdowsi/angular-echarts-dashboard/README.md

 - Displays a bar chart showing the distribution of interns by programming language.

-## Data
-The data is fetched from a C# backend service that reads data from an Excel sheet.
-The backend service provides various datasets used in the visualizations.

-### Backend Service
-The C# backend service is responsible for reading data from the Excel sheet and providing it to the Angular frontend.
-The service exposes endpoints for each dataset required by the frontend components.

-- Running the Backend Service
-- Ensure the C# backend service is running.
-Follow the instructions provided in the backend service repository to set it up and run it.

-The Angular application will fetch data from the backend service endpoints.

 ## Features

 - **Header Section**: Displays the title, description, and additional information about the interns.